VarshilRathod101/Wede5020/README.md

 Changed order promtion now! call to action to capital letters.

+-Date:2025-09-24
+Navigation was uneven were in squares so i changed it to flexbox added round buttons making it neat and in the middle .

+The head banner was to simple so added a gold glow to the border and a animation popin to have a great entrance for the website .

+Added css comments for the homepage and about page  as i was done with it .

+-Date:2025-09-25
+In the production page there were 4 pastry images add so it could be equal to the cupcake images .

+The pictures were set but were lacking attraction so added hover effect to the homepage images and glow boarder effect for the product images .

+Captions of the images were pure white making the website less colorful so change those captions with the images border colors .

+-Date:2025-09-26
+Downloaded and added icon for Instagram and TikTok link page for the Royal Cakes .Giving both a orange hover colour .

+Decided to give the tutorial videos a hover due to it being a simple page .

+-Date:2025-09-27
+Changed head banner width and height to max-width: 100% height: auto;  width: 100%; had them fixed at  height of 350px and width of 1525px  .
+Added a introduction paragraph for the contact page  .

 ##Referances
 The wedding cake store,2019. :4 layers vanilla and blueberry wedding cake. [electronic print].
 Available at:< https://www.weddingcakestoreli.com/wcs-flavors-and-fillings.php > [Accessed 22 August 2025].